 Adventure Sailing Holiday: Iceland, Faroes, Scotland

-Sail between Iceland to Scotland, with the volcanic Faroes in between.
-A fantastic mix of offshore and coastal sailing with lots of time to explore ashore
+Sail between Iceland and Scotland, with the Westmann islands and volcanic Faroes in between.
+A fantastic mix of offshore and coastal sailing.

 Sailing between Iceland and Scotland, you are in for a real treat and one of the classic Rubicon 3 sailing expeditions.
-You will have time to explore the majestic coast Iceland, the soaring volcanic cliffs of the Faroe Islands with their swirling fogs and millions of birds, and the beautiful west coast of Scotland with its stunning landscapes and world famous whisky distilleries.
+Discover the majestic coast Iceland, the extraordinary Westmann Islands, the soaring volcanic cliffs of the Faroe Islands with their swirling fogs and millions of birds, and the beautiful west coast of Scotland with its stunning landscapes and world famous whisky distilleries.

 These are the available dates and routes.
 To book your place, please select the dates from the drop-down above the ‘Add to Cart’ button.